MorrellLAB/Cowpea_Pangenome/VEP_Analysis/README.md

 # Results
-Data on SNPs and indels for core and noncore genes were plotted on a stacked bar chart to analyse the number of mutations at differing levels of severity.
+Data on SNPs and indels for core and noncore exons were plotted on a stacked bar chart to analyse the number of mutations at differing levels of severity.
 The code used to generate this plot is in `vep_plot.py`